Josh Hanlon: Personal

 Josh Hanlon was born on 7 August 1997.
 He comes from Weethalle, New South Wales.
 At age 20, Hanlon 's had severe bacterial infection, which resulted in toxic shock and sepsis and led to him becoming a double below-knee amputee and the loss of his right hand at the wrist.
 Hanlon is studying for a Certificate 3 and 4 in physical fitness.

 Skiing

 Prior to his Para alpine sit skiing career, Hanlon was a member Greater Western Sydney Giants Academy teams from the age of 15 to 19.
 In 2019, he became a member Australian Winter Para-alpine development squad.
 He is classified as an LW12-2 skier.
 Hanlon travelled overseas with the Australian Winter Para-alpine development squad during the 2019–20 season.

 At the 2021 World Para Snow Sports Championships in Lillehammer, he finished 16th in the Giant Slalom Sitting.

 Hanlon at the 2022 Winter Paralympics competed in two events and finished sixth in the Slalom Sitting and 11th in the Giant Slalom Sitting.

+At the end of the 2023/2024 World Cup season, he was ranked 11th overall in men's sitting category, ninth in slalom and 12th in giant slalom.